lennonokun/hustle/README.md

 ## Overview
-wordlers is a terminal-based wordle clone and wordle solver written in arsetn rust, inspired by Alex Selby's article [The best strategies for Wordle](http://sonorouschocolate.com/notes/index.php/The_best_strategies_for_Wordle) and [code](https://github.com/alex1770/wordle), along with the many wordle spin-offs like [octordle](https://octordle.com) and
+wordlers is a terminal-based wordle clone and wordle solver written in rust, inspired by Alex Selby's article [The best strategies for Wordle](http://sonorouschocolate.com/notes/index.php/The_best_strategies_for_Wordle) and [code](https://github.com/alex1770/wordle), along with the many wordle spin-offs like [octordle](https://octordle.com) and